System Design Space

 Diagrams: Use Case + Activity + Class

-UML models helped product and engineering align on happy/exception flows, reducing requirement ambiguity and speeding up change discussions.
+UML models helped product and engineering align on main and alternative flows, reducing requirement ambiguity and speeding up change discussions.

 Monolith-to-modular migration